mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Katagiri**: Okay, yes.
 I understand your question.
 Yes.

-It [sees] the [Buddha Nature](glossary#buddha-nature) of the second one; but, it is still seen from the [dualistic](glossary#dualistic) world.
+It [sees] the [Buddha Nature](glossary#buddha-nature) [in] the second one; but, it is still seen from the [dualistic](glossary#dualistic) world.
 That's all.
 That's a different point.

 ##### 1:18:00

 **Question**: [Roshi](glossary#roshi), were you making a distinction between the [enlightenment](glossary#enlightenment) of the [arhat](glossary#arhat) versus the enlightenment of the [Bodhisattva](glossary#bodhisattva)?
-Doesn't the arhat attain enlightenment and can then enter [nirvana](glossary#nirvana), but does it for himself or herself, while the bodhisattva, at the point of enlightenment, refuses to enter it unless all sentient beings go along with it?
+Doesn't the arhat attain enlightenment and can then enter [nirvana](glossary#nirvana), but does it for himself or herself, while the bodhisattva at the point of enlightenment refuses to enter it unless all sentient beings go along with it?
 Is there a distinction there?
 Sometimes in literature, you see a distinction, [with] the bodhisattva ideal being the higher ideal to attain.
 Was that what you were trying to say?

 **Katagiri**: Uh, [Bodhisattva](glossary#bodhisattva) practice, yes...
 Because a bodhisattva says, without re-entering nirvana, they really want to save we the peoples to enter nirvana.
 That means his practice is really open not only to him, but also to all sentient beings, and also time – not only his present time, but also his past life and his future life, and also his life after next, and after next.